-- SPORT Homologated performance with very direct response; the traction control allows greater slip on the rear wheel - STREET Homologated performance with balanced response; the traction control allows normal slip on the rear wheel - RAIN Reduced homologated performance for better ridability; the traction control allows normal slip on the rear wheel - OFFROAD (optional) Reduced homologated performance for better ridability; the traction control allows high slip on the rear wheel
+- Sport Homologated performance with very direct response; the motorcycle traction control allows greater slip on the rear wheel - Street Homologated performance with balanced response; the motorcycle traction control allows normal slip on the rear wheel - RAIN Reduced homologated performance for better ridability; the motorcycle traction control allows normal slip on the rear wheel - Offroad Reduced homologated performance for better ridability; the motorcycle traction control allows high slip on the rear wheel

 Various vehicle tunings can be selected in the "Drive Mod" menu.
-You can choose from "SPORT", "STREET", "RAIN" and "OFFROAD" (optional).
+You can choose from "SPORT", "STREET", "RAIN" and "OFFROAD".